Wiredcraft/test-backend/README.md

 The front end works as one would expect, there is a login, an informational screen and a logout.
 The API can be accessed by prefixing the route with **/api**

+# Using the web view:
+Start the server, open a browser andenter the url **http://127.0.0.1:3000/** and you should be presented with a homepage.
+From there you can sign in with a test user created by the data generator program mentioned previously or you can register a new user.

 # Using the API